capablemonkey/coinz/README.md

 - refactor coordinate system to use bottom left origin = (0,0)
 - stars are used to track level progression
 - levels
+- harder levels have more colors
+- reset board on new level
+- stars give bonuses